 The scan checks the physical development of your baby, although it cannot pick up every condition.

-The 20-week scan is carried out in the same way as the 12-week scan.
-It produces a 2-dimensional (2-D) black and white image that gives only a side view of the baby.
-The NHS screening programme doesn't use 3-D or colour images.
+The 20-week screening scan is carried out in the same way as the 12-week scan.
+It produces a 2D black and white image that gives a side view of the baby.
+The NHS screening programme does not use 3D or colour images.

 The scan is a medical examination.
 You'll be asked to give your permission for it to be carried out.